Annual Report 2025 - Proud of our achievements, but alarmed at ongoing increase in demand for our support

 Women at The Well CEO Sarah Green said:

 “But we continue to see alarming levels of need.
-There are twice as many women visiting our no appointment drop-in centre than in earlier times, our food bill has doubled and many women arrive hungry.
+There are twice as many women visiting our no appointment drop-in centre than in earlier times, our food bill doubled during 2024 and many women arrive hungry.
 Our outreach team is finding clusters of women in tents, rough-sleeping, in one of the world’s richest cities.
 And we see how when women are in precarity they are at much greater risk of sexual exploitation, and they face stigma and judgement in a different way from men.”

 Last year there were 1,692 visits to Women at The Well’s women only, no appointment ‘drop-in’ centre in the King’s Cross area of London, where women can get food, hot drinks, showers, laundry and clothes, as well as advice and longer-term support.
 The 12-person staff team undertook long-term 1:1 advocacy with around 200 women, and the outreach team met 682 women on London’s streets and in other precarious settings.
+In feedback, the women who use the service told us that our women only day centre is extremely valuable to them, they told us that we have helped them to stay safe and have even been life-saving.
+Some women have made inspiring progress towards new starts, better health, training and work.

 Sarah Green continued: